Height at Outlet Zone with respect to Area of Tank Solution

 What is Height at Outlet Zone with respect to Area of Tank?

-The Height at Outlet Zone with respect to Area of Tank is the distance from the top to the bottom of the tank at outlet zone and is represented as H = v'*h*A/Q or Outer Height = Falling Speed*Height of Crack*Area/Discharge.
-Falling Speed is the speed of the particle having smaller diameter, Height of Crack is the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress, The area is the amount of two-dimensional space taken up by an object & Discharge is the rate of flow of a liquid.
+The Height at Outlet Zone with respect to Area of Tank formula is defined as the distance from the top to the bottom of the tank at outlet zone and is represented as H = v'*h*A/Q or Outer Height = Falling Speed*Height of Crack*Area/Discharge.
+The Falling Speed refers to the constant speed at which a particle falls through a fluid when the force of gravity is balanced by the drag force and buoyant force acting on the particle, The Height of Crack refers to the size of a flaw or crack in a material that can lead to catastrophic failure under a given stress, The Area of a sedimentation tank refers to the surface area of the tank where sedimentation, or the settling of suspended particles, occurs & The Discharge refers to the rate of flow of a liquid.

 How to calculate Height at Outlet Zone with respect to Area of Tank?